-- If the dispute is to be resolved by a three-arbitrator tribunal, both the claimant, in the respective request for arbitration, and the respondent, in the answer thereto, shall appoint an arbitrator for confirmation.
+- If the dispute is to be resolved by a three-arbitrator tribunal, both the claimant, in his/her relevant request for arbitration, and the respondent, in his/her answer thereto, will appoint an arbitrator for confirmation.
 CAM Santiago shall make the appointment on behalf of any of the parties who does not name an arbitrator in such briefs.
-The third arbitrator, who shall, moreover, be the president of the tribunal, shall be appointed by CAM Santiago without having to state the reason for the same.
+The third arbitrator will be the Chairman of the tribunal, is to be appointed by CAM Santiago without having to state the reason(s) for such decision.

-Appointment, Confirmation and Acceptance of Arbitrators
+Appointment, Confirmation and Acceptance of the Arbitrators

-- The resolutions of the CAM Santiago in this regard shall be rendered without stating the reason for the same.
+- The resolutions of the CAM Santiago in this regard shall be issued without stating the reason(s) for such decision.